Christmas Markets in Germany: 20 Best Markets to Visit

 12) Baden-Baden

-Baden-Baden offers Christmas markets in the heart of this elegant spa town.
-The markets at Kurhaus Kolonnaden have a wonderful atmosphere, and you can enjoy mulled wine, marzipan sweets, and other delicacies.
-The markets are accompanied by a musical programme, concerts, and performances.
+Baden-Baden hosts its Christmas market in the heart of this elegant spa town.
+The market at the Kurhaus Colonnade has a wonderfully refined atmosphere, where you can enjoy mulled wine, marzipan sweets, and other delicacies.
+Live music, concerts, and performances add to the festive spirit.

 Christmas markets Baden-Baden